NUM-Forschungsdatenplattform/num-portal-webapp/docs/04_projects/02_projects_editor/02_projects_editor.md

 #### 1. Cohort definition
 The cohort definition section is the most important section and represents the criteria that is to define the cohort of patients taking part in this project.

-In this section all criteria available are displayed in the left pane on categories, these can be individually expanded and collapsed.
-The criteria can be filtered as well as searched on using the search box.

-Detailed information on each individual criterion can be obtained by clicking on the *i* symbol.

-To use a criterion and add it to the cohort builder, click it's plus icon.
-The criterion is then inserted directly into the cohort builder.

-The number of hits in the data set within the defined cohort can be calculated at any time during the cohort definition.
-To do this, click on *Determine* button.

 Detailed information on how the search works can be found in the [Search](../../03_search/03_search.md) functionality documentation.

 ```{figure} images/cohort_definition.png